thomaszhao/radar-js-api/README.md

-The use of bootstrap code to generate stubs, downloading the actual API code from the window onload event, and making that code highly cacheable is meant to ensure that the client library rests as lightly on your site and is as easy to use as possible.
+The use of bootstrap code to generate stubs, downloading the actual API code from the window onload event, and making that code highly cacheable is meant to ensure that the Radar API rests as lightly on your site and is as easy to use as possible.

 ## API Reference